dask-contrib/dask-histogram/docs/examples.rst

 The :py:func:`dask_histogram.factory` function is the core piece of the dask-histogram API; all other parts of the public API use it.

-The function takes in data to be histogrammed and the information that defines the histogram's axes and storage.
+The function takes in two core inputs: the Dask data to be histogrammed and the information that defines the histogram's structure.
+The Dask data can be in Array, Series, or DataFrame form.
+The histogram structure can be defined using the `axes` and (optionally) `storage` arguments, or the `histref` argument can be used.

 Histogramming one dimensional data: